-The walls of Rosewood can be divided into the Outer Walls and the Inner Walls, distinctly marking off the three main parts of the City, the Purlieus (located outside the Outer Walls), the Slums (located between the Inner and Outer Walls), and the City Proper (located within the Inner Walls).
+The walls of Rosewood can be divided into the Outer Walls and the Inner Walls (colloquially named the Celinesian and Philippian Walls, respectively), distinctly marking off the three main parts of the City, the Purlieus (located outside the Outer Walls), the Slums (located between the Inner and Outer Walls), and the City Proper (located within the Inner Walls).

 While the Inner Walls are ancient and built upon the ruins of old Roman fortifications, later Frankish walls, the Outer Walls are relatively new, only finished around the year 1210, during the reign of Queen Elanore.